jpace/ijdk/README.md

 * briefer package hierarchy

 A top-level package, `ijdk`, contains subpackages, such as `ijdk.lang`, making for briefer import statements.
-This breaks with normal Java conventions, given that IJDK is more for brevity and clarity than convention.
-All IJDK commonly used classes are in `ijdk.lang` and `ijdk.collect`, making for more concise imports:
+This breaks with normal Java conventions, given that IJDK is more for brevity, consistency, and clarity than convention.
+IJDK commonly used classes are in `ijdk.lang` and `ijdk.collect`, making for more concise imports:

 ```java
     import ijdk.lang.*;